 Fares are inexpensive, especially when using the Istanbulkart.
 For current fares, check the fares table on the metro website.
 One important thing to remember about fares is that you pay for each ride you take, meaning that transfers are not included in the single ticket price.
 If you choose to buy a ticket, instead of using the Istanbulkart, that ticket will be valid for one ride.
 If you want to make a transfer, you’ll need to purchase another ticket.
 However, you can buy two, three, five, and ten pass tickets at discounted rates.

 If you’re traveling with the Istanbulkart, you’ll pay for your first fare and then a discounted fare for each additional ride (transfer) on that same journey.
-For example, in early 2017 the first fare is ₺2,30.
-The first transfer is ₺1,65, the second is ₺1,25 and the third, fourth and fifth are ₺0,85.
+For example, during our visit the first fare was ₺2,30.
+The first transfer was ₺1,65, the second was ₺1,25 and the third, fourth and fifth were ₺0,85.

 Metro and Tram Lines

 - It can take a couple of rides to start to understand which metro or tram to take, and in which direction.